chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 There are different types of database and they all have their rightful places.
 There is no one-size-fits-all solutions and it needs thoughtful consideration to select a specific database for an application.
 It depends on the specific use-cases, common query needs, infrastructure, cost, team-expertise, type of application and many other factors.

 Here we'll look at some common types of databases and when it _"might"_ be more useful than others.
 But understand every project/application is different and only a person with enough knowledge of the application should be able to select a database.
-Also, in most of the complex application needs, it's not just one database, but a combination of different data storage strategies gives a good-enough solution.
+Also, in most of the complex application needs, it's not just one database, but a combination of different data storage strategies that gives a good-enough solution.

 <u>Relational database</u>